 The Sportster, too, has a heritage extending back to the late 1950s.
 So, I suppose that’s what I was expecting when I hopped on a Bonneville and set out on a quick tour of the Vale of Glamorgan last week.
-But it turned out to be something rather wonderfully different.
+It turned out to be something rather wonderfully different.
 The Bonneville is nimble, fun and sexy, feels lighter than its weight would suggest, and is just so damned easy to ride.

 Over and over, when the bike leapt to well above the speed limit, when it flowed through curves, when it danced through traffic, when it cruised at 70 mph without strain, I was hit by the impression of just how easy it is to ride a Bonneville.
 This is what motorcycling is supposed to be.
-Rather than asserting your will over the fire-driven dandy horse — as was my experience in riding Harley-Davidsons and is even the case when muscling my Honda CBF600SA through certain tight spots — you simply connect with it.
+Rather than asserting your will over the fire-driven dandy horse – as was my experience in riding Harley-Davidsons and is even the case when muscling my Honda through certain tight spots – you simply connect with it.
 You think; it does.
 Simple.
 Beautiful.
 Easy.
 Indeed, those three words sum up the Bonneville perfectly.

 The stock Bonneville is, admittedly, a no-frills affair.
-You get wheels, an engine, brakes, a seat and not a great deal else.
+You get wheels, an engine, brakes, a seat, and not a great deal else.
 The dashboard consists of an analog speedometer face, within which is contained a small digital odometer.
 That digital display has two trip settings and a clock.
 Also within the same face is a tiny low-fuel warning light.
 Next to the round face are four lights to tell you: when you are in neutral, when your turn signal is on, when your high beams are on, and when you’re running low on oil.

 There is a tremendous selection of aftermarket goods available for the Bonneville, so a tachometer can be easily had for those keen to spend a few hundred dollars/pounds/euros more.

 The aftermarket caveat applies to every aspect of the bike, but in stock form the Bonneville also lacks any wind protection.
-However, I found this to be surprisingly less bothersome than I would have thought.
+However, I found this to be less bothersome than I would have thought.
 Perhaps because of the seating position I felt the wind most at my stomach and did not feel a need to keep a death grip on the bars.
 Leaning forward just slightly made it even more tolerable and I felt I could comfortably handle a solid 40-60 minutes of nonstop motorway riding before needing a tea break.
-By comparison, I would expect to last 60-90 minutes behind the windscreen of my CBF600SA.
+By comparison, I would expect to last 60-90 minutes behind the windscreen of my Honda.

 Beyond a grab rail on that seat there aren’t a great deal of places to strap things to the standard Bonneville.
 But, again, the aftermarket comes to the rescue with endless racks and sissy bars and panniers.

 There’s no denying that the Bonneville is a joy to look at.
-It is a machine that elicits a sort of warmth and approval from everyone.
+It is a machine that elicits warmth and approval from everyone.
 Or, at least, that seems to be the way of things in Britain.
 It has a certain quality that draws the eye, that makes you want to trace the lines of the frame and fenders and handlebars.
 It is the sort of bike that men speak to and whisper “baby” at: “Come on, baby, let’s show ’em what we can do.”